Let me break down my personal journey from around mid-March to mid-April of this year.

 You could say things are skewed off the rails a bit.

-And that is focusing on one healthy food or meal that I can eat each day while also allowing myself to bake chocolate chip cookies late at night when that feels appropriate.
-I share more on my balanced approach, lowering the bar while also working to keep myself moving forward, in the video.
+And that is focusing on one healthy food or meal that I can eat each day, while allowing myself to bake chocolate chip cookies late at night when that feels appropriate.

 This is the last post in the series, This Can Help, about the little things we can do during times of greater uncertainty.